cy69855522/Geo-CNN-Pytorch-PYG/README.md

   - We can change args in the `Configuration` part of the code if you want
   - Then let’s start training: `python geocnn.py`
 - Test
-  - Uncomment these two lines of code and replace the weight path
+  - Uncomment this line and replace the weight path
   - Comment out this line `# train(epoch)`
   - Then let’s start testing: `python geocnn.py`